skroutz/rspecq/README.md

 ## How it works

-The basic idea is identical to ci-queue so please refer to its README
+The core design is identical to ci-queue so please refer to its [README](https://github.com/Shopify/ci-queue/blob/master/README.md) instead.

 ### Terminology